GeWu-Lab/Geometric-Inspired-Graph-based-Incomplete-Multi-view-Clustering/README.md

 **Authors**: Zequn Yang, Han Zhang, Yake Wei, Feiping Nie and Di Hu.
 **Paper Resource**: [[Paper]](https://www.sciencedirect.com/science/article/abs/pii/S0031320323007793?dgcid=rss_sd_all)
 ## Apporach Overview
 GIGA addresses the problem of incomplete multi-view clustering.
-It takes into account the impact of missing views on the weight aggregation strategy which integrate knowledge from different views.
+It takes into account the impact of missing views on the weight aggregation strategy which integrates knowledge from different views.
 Moreover, a geometric-inspired reallocation approach is introduced to mitigate this influence and attain a superior aggregation solution.

  <div align=center><img src="pics/intro.png" width="90%">